Google

 Sunday, October 13, 2024

-Lasting Moments Post 2--Historic Pictures
+Lasting Memories Post 2--Historic Pictures

 Hello all!
 I'm serving as a Guest Designer for Lasting Memories all through October!
 I'll be posting an extra layout each Sunday at noon for the next 3 weeks.
 Each is following the weekly challenge posted at Lasting Memories and I hope you join the challenge!
 Post your version through the link at the bottom of their post.